-Croatia has for decades been a popular camping destination, in early days everything was a bit adventurous, especially for those visiting campsites in the southern regions.
+Croatia has been a popular camping destination for decades, but in early days everything was a bit adventurous, especially for those visiting campsites in the southern regions.

 Nowadays, Croatia is a modern camping destinations with almost 2 million camping tourist yearly, the larger campsites have been continuously updated to meet the demands and expectation of a “modern camper”.
 In total Croatia has more than 200 campsites along the Adriatic coast and on the islands.